QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: Methodology

 The QAMO loss is then formulated as:

 where $\alpha$ is a scaling factor, $m_{0}$ and $m_{1}$ are the margins for bona fide and spoof classes, and $N$ is the mini-batch size.
-The final training objective combines the proposed quality-aware multi-centroid one-class loss (Eq.~\ref{eq:qamo}) with the quality classification (Eq.~\ref{eq:cls}) :
+The final training objective combines the proposed QAMO loss (Eq.~\ref{eq:qamo}) with the quality classification (Eq.~\ref{eq:cls}) :

 where $\lambda$ is a weight hyperparameter.